LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/array-methods.rst

      - Description
    * - :ref:`reverse <reverse-example>`
      - ``arrayName.reverse()``
-     - Pretty straightforward.
-Reverses the order of the elements in an array.
+     - Reverses the order of the elements in an array.

    * - :ref:`sort <sort-examples>`
      - ``arrayName.sort()``